Chiral oscillations in the non-relativistic regime: Abstract

 \section{Abstract}

 Massive Dirac particles are a superposition of left and right chiral components.
 Since chirality is not a conserved quantity, the free Dirac Hamiltonian evolution induces chiral quantum oscillations, a phenomenon related to the \textit{Zitterbewegung}, the trembling motion of free propagating particles.
 While not observable for particles in relativistic dynamical regimes, chiral oscillations become relevant when the particle's rest energy is comparable to its momentum.
-In this paper, we quantify the effect of chiral oscillations on the non-relativistic evolution of a particle state described as a Dirac bispinor and specialize our results to describe the interplay between chiral and flavor oscillations of non-relativistic neutrinos: we compute the time-averaged survival probability and observe an energy-dependent depletion on the quantity when compared to the standard oscillation formula.
+In this paper, we quantify the effect of chiral oscillations on the non-relativistic evolution of a particle state described as a Dirac bispinor and specialize our results to describe the interplay between chiral and flavor oscillations of non-relativistic neutrinos: we compute the time-averaged survival probability and observe an energy-dependent depletion of the quantity when compared to the standard oscillation formula.
 In the non-relativistic regime, this depletion due to chiral oscillations can be as large as 40$\%$.
-Finally, we discuss the relevance of chiral oscillations in upcoming experiments which will probe the cosmic neutrino background and their role as an exclusive test for Dirac neutrinos.
+Finally, we discuss the relevance of chiral oscillations in upcoming experiments which will probe the cosmic neutrino background.

 -1.0 truecm